6 HRV Planning Tips for Architects

 HRV Planning Tips for Architects

-Proper planning helps ensure a seamless installation process from start to finish.
+Proper planning helps to ensure a seamless installation process from start to finish.
 The Zehnder team is available with design and technical expertise every step of the way.
 We commonly work with architects to help meet their clients’ demand for high indoor air quality.

 Plan for the HRV unit and tubing